IMHarris/SIP-Pi-hat/README.md

 ## Features

-- XAIO ESP32C3 module for flow sensor monitoring
-- Designed to interface with SIP irrigation controller
+- Designed to interface with SIP irrigation controller on Raspberry Pi
+- Outputs for relay control of up to 16 stations with 74HC595 output header for more
+- XAIO ESP32C3 module for flow sensor monitoring with inputs for hall flow sensor
-- Communicates flow sensor data via UART
+- Communicates flow sensor data to Pi via UART
+- 5v I2c headers.
+Great for LCD plugin.

 ## Hardware